 In any property or construction project, the biggest concern is often cost: predicting it, planning for it and monitoring it along the way.
-Prendos Cost Consultancy Manager Craig Irons tells us how a professional quantity surveyor can help, and why he loves what he does.
+A Professional Quantity Surveyor can help.

 The Benefits of Using a PQS

 When compared to the UK and South African industries, Quantity Surveying is relatively new in New Zealand.
 This means there’s sometimes an element of education required to explain the benefits and services a quantity surveyor can bring to the table.